What to Expect in Worship at Fifth Street Presbyterian Church

 In our worship, we strive to make the Word of God the center of all we do, and to glorify the Lord Jesus Christ.
 We seek to sing the Word, pray the Word, read the Word, and preach the Word.

 Our order of worship, in the morning service, is best described by encouraging you to take a look at one of our Sunday Bulletins also posted on this web site.
 It is fairly simple and straight forward including Bible reading and Bible preaching, hymn singing, prayer, confessions of Faith, the Lord's Supper on every Sunday and baptism as required, and a few other items that we believe also have biblical warrant for inclusion in worship.
-Our evening services are very simple including hymn singing (chosen by the congregation), prayer, and the preaching of God’s Word.
+Our evening services are very simple including psalm and hymn singing (chosen by the congregation), prayer, and the preaching of God’s Word.

 Our preaching is typically a study of a particular book of the Bible by a verse-by-verse exposition, following what we see in Nehemiah 8:8, that is, the Word of God is read and then explained.
-At this time our morning sermons are from the book of Jeremiah and our evening sermons are from the book of Hebrews.
+At this time our morning sermons are from the book of 1 John and our evening sermons are from the book of Hebrews.
 Because we believe that the ordinary preaching of God’s Word is the primary means of the conversion of the lost and the discipling of the saved we place a high value on preaching and are committed to both Sunday morning and evening services of worship.

 The style of our worship music is what many would call classical or traditional and while the use of such terms have their limits they are not an unfair description of what we believe best suits our views of worship and our desires to honor God in our worship.
 One of the things we love about singing hymns from a hymnal such as ours is that we are able to join our voices with the voices of multiple generations that have gone before us—we may in one service sing songs from Luther, Watts, the Psalter, and a contemporary hymn writer, this we count as a little taste of heaven.
 The hymns we sing are rich in theology, easy to sing, and songs written to drive us into God presence.
 And even though hymn singing has in many circles been replaced or overshadowed by choruses and contemporary music we would encourage you to join us for worship and sing some good theology and see for yourself that it is a lovely thing to join with the saints of many generations in song.